 Certain other factors can increase your chances of developing weight issues due to thyroid dysregulation.
 These include:

-- Stress – raised cortisol levels that occur with chronic stress results in an imbalance in the creation of active thyroid hormone and reverse T3 (rT3; an inactive thyroid hormones that reduces general T3 action), thyroid dysregulation and autoimmune illnesses
+- Stress – raised cortisol levels that occur with chronic stress results in an imbalance in the creation of active thyroid hormone (T3) and reverse T3 (rT3; an inactive thyroid hormones that reduces general T3 action), thyroid dysregulation and autoimmune illnesses.

-- If you have polycystic ovarian syndrome (PCOS), these hormonal imbalances increase the risk of thyroid dysfunction
+- If you have polycystic ovarian syndrome (PCOS), these hormonal imbalances may increase the risk of thyroid dysfunction.

-Weight issues are tricky to negotiate but if you have an underlying thyroid issue it can be even more so.
+Maintaining positive health behaviours can be tricky to negotiate in a busy world but if you have an underlying thyroid issue, feeling tired and low, it can be even more so.
 Ask your health care practitioner if this is something you should consider testing for today.